chevah/geck/docs/styleguide/css.rst

 We also use PostCSS to improve the way we manage the CSS:

+* Don't have empty lines between Tailwind CSS classes as it will fail on Windows.
 * Use imports to break CSS into multiple files for development.
 * Used as general minifier and having a single production CSS file.